Duroktar/YuleLog/README.md

 Example
 -------

-Run from the command line
+Run directly from the command line (thanks to setup.py entry script)

     $ YuleLog

+Or as a python module

+    $ python -m yule_log